-3.1 The NFU submitted a general response to the first consultation carried out by Network Rail and the response was sent on 4th July 2016 and specific queries were raised in regard to seven of the crossings.
-A standard response was received from Network Rail acknowledging receipt of the response and confirming that issues had been noted.
+3.1 The NFU submitted a general response to the first consultation carried out by Network Rail and the response was sent on 4th July 2016.
+A standard response was received from Network Rail acknowledging receipt of the response and confirming that issues had been noted, dated 6th July 2016.

 3.2.
-The NFU submitted further responses to the second and third round of consultations on 13th October 2016 and 5th January 2017 and again a standard response email was received.
+The NFU submitted further responses to the second and third round of consultations on 13th October 2016 and 5th January 2017 and again a standard response email was received on 18th October 2016.
 It stated "your comments have been noted and will be added to the consultation process for consideration".